PinaGruden/TDOA_tracking_master/README.md

 ## Output

-The package outputs cross-correlograms, extracted TDOA tracks, and plots the results.
+The package outputs cross-correlograms, extracted TDOA tracks, plots, and saves the results.

 Specifically, the outputs that are saved in a .mat file are:
-1) From `A1_Compute_CrossCorrelograms.m` part of the processing:
+1) From `A1_Compute_CrossCorrelograms.m`:
 - Cross-correlograms ('Rxy_envelope_ALL') (based on envelopes of the generalized cross-correlation function)- matrix with a dimension of NxM, where N is the number of time steps and M is the number of TDOAs.
 - Range of possible TDOAs ('lags') - a vector of possible TDOAs for a given sensor separation.
 - Time vector ('t_serialdate') - a time vector in datetime format (for more info type help datetime in Matlab's command prompt)